Mrxcr/Supplementary-Information/Readme.md

   train_DPORMRM.csv
   train_DPR2MRM.csv
   ```
 The `MPD.csv` file saves the m-diaminobenzene predictions along with confidence intervals given by different models on the testing set.
 Note that the data in `MPD.csv` are pre-normalized.
 Running the script `DistillationCol/MPD_softsens/run.sh` will perform the reverse normalization, and the resulting data will be saved in `MPD_inversed.csv`.
-Moreover, **Figures 7**, **8** and **9** will be reproduced based on the reverse-normalized data in `MPD_inversed.csv`.
+Moreover, **Figures 7**, **8**, **9** and **Table 1** will be reproduced based on the reverse-normalized data in `MPD_inversed.csv`.
 While a snippet of the predictions on the testing set, within the range of [0, 1500], is presented in the manuscript, the complete results for the full testing set are available in **Figure8_2176.png**.
  The dataset `train_DPMRM.csv`, `train_DPIRMRM.csv`, `train_DPORMRM.csv` and `train_DPR2MRM.csv` record the ELBO value and estimated number of components throughout the training process of the four DPM-based models, respectively.
 These datasets will be used to generate **Figure 7**.
 The `df_qq.csv` file contains historical data for four variables: T35111_MPD.PV, TI35112.PV, TI35111a3.PV and TI35111a9.PV, which will be used to generate the normal probability plots in **Figure G1**.
   The `PPD_softsens/data` folder contains a single CSV file, PPD.csv, which records p-diaminobenzene predictions along with confidence intervals given by different models on the testing set.
-Running the script `DistillationCol/PPD_softsens/run.sh` will read the data and reproduce **Figures 10** and **11** in the manuscript.
+Running the script `DistillationCol/PPD_softsens/run.sh` will read the data and reproduce **Figures 10**, **11** and **Table 2** in the manuscript.